 We’re taking a balanced approach to ensure we support our customers that need it the most, while also considering the long-term impacts to all of our customers.

-Our decision to waive late payment fees and stop disconnections, in response to COVID-19, is in place for the immediate future.
-As with all other measures we’ve taken in response to COVID-19, these decisions will be assessed on an ongoing basis.
+Our decision to waive late payment fees in response to COVID-19, is in place for the immediate future.
+As with all other measures we’ve taken in response to COVID-19, this decision will be assessed on an ongoing basis.
 We remain committed to supporting our customers during this challenging and uncertain time by continuing to provide them with customized payment solutions for their bills.
 We encourage any of our customers to reach out to us for assistance.

 Large commercial and industrial accounts impacted by COVID-19 are encouraged to speak with their key account manager to discuss payments arrangements.